connor4312/cosmonaut/readme.md

 Cosmonaut is an unofficial (Object Data Mapper) ODM for Cosmos DB.
 I grew tired of copying a utility library to use between projects.
 It has a strong emphasis on modularity and type-safety, while also aiming to be pleasant to use for non-TypeScript consumers.

-Notably, unlike other TypeScript ORMs/ODMs, we don't use decorators.
-Decorators are burdensome or impossible to deal with, especially for vanilla JS consumers and lack type-safety.
-Instead, the basis is the well-typed "schema" from which the world is derived.

 ## Quick Example

 ```ts